Team Wombat Apparel

 The Australian mainland species is sometimes classified as a separate species, Vombatus hirsutus, but is more commonly classified as a subspecies, Vombatus ursinus hirsutus.

-The Common wombats that live in Tasmania and on Flinders Island in Bass Strait are slightly smaller than the mainland wombats and are often considered two separate subspecies.
+The Bare-nosed or Common wombats that live in Tasmania and on Flinders Island in Bass Strait are slightly smaller than the mainland wombats and are often considered two separate subspecies.
 The wombats from Flinders Island are the smallest and are called Vombatus ursinus ursinus.
 The Tasmania wombats are called Vombatus ursinus tasmaniensis.

 DISTRIBUTION: